 The credit ratings accorded to the debt by the rating agencies are not a recommendation to purchase, hold or sell the debt, inasmuch as such ratings do not comment as to market price or suitability for a particular investor.
 Credit ratings are intended to provide investors with an independent measure of the credit quality of an issue of securities.
-The Company provides the rating agencies with confidential, in- depth information in support of the rating process.
+The Company provides the rating agencies with confidential, in-depth information in support of the rating process.

-DBRS' credit ratings for long-term debt instruments range from AAA to D. The DBRS BB (high) rating is non-investment grade.
-The capacity for the payment of a company's financial obligations is considered uncertain and vulnerable to future events.
-Ratings designations may be modified by the addition of a high or low to indicate relative standing within the BB category.
+DBRS' credit ratings for long-term debt instruments range from AAA to D. The DBRS BBB (low) rating is investment grade and considered of adequate credit quality.
+The capacity for the payment of a company's financial obligations is considered acceptable but may be vulnerable to future events.
+Ratings designations may be modified by the addition of a high or low to indicate relative standing within the BBB category.
 Each DBRS rating category is appended with one of three rating trends: "positive", "stable" or "negative".
 The rating trend helps to give an investor an understanding of DBRS' opinion regarding the outlook for the rating in question.
 However, the investor must not assume that a positive or negative trend necessarily indicates that a rating change is imminent.
+A stable trend indicates that credit metrics are expected to remain sustainable in the intermediate to long term.

 S&P's credit ratings for long-term debt instruments range from AAA to D. S&P's BB+ rating is non-investment grade.
 Ongoing uncertainties or exposure to adverse business, financial, or economic conditions could lead to a company's inadequate capacity to meet financial commitments on its obligations.
 Ratings designations may be modified by the addition of a plus or minus to indicate relative standing within the BB category.
 A plus or minus designation indicates the debt's relative standing within the BB category.
 S&P's rating outlook assesses the potential direction that a rating may be headed over the immediate to longer-term, with outlooks falling into one of five categories: "positive", "negative", "stable", "developing" or "not meaningful".
-A stable outlook indicates steady credit metrics are expected; however, a rating may be raised or lowered in the intermediate to long term.
+A positive outlook indicates improving credit metrics are expected and a rating may be raised in the intermediate to long term.